mbpfws/elecosys-app/CONTEXT_DIARY.md

 1. **Completed:**
    - Redesigned the FeaturesSection with vertical card layout and 3-column grid
    - Redesigned the HowItWorksSection with better visual flow and proper illustrations
-   - Fixed the TestimonialsSection component to include proper Divider import
+   - Redesigned the TestimonialsSection with improved card design and carousel navigation
-   - Verified the StatsSection has a custom counter animation
+   - Redesigned the StatsSection with enhanced counter animation and impact section

 2. **Next Priority Items:**
-   - Fix the Testimonials section display issues
-   - Fix the Stats section to match the reference design
    - Implement the Pricing section according to the reference
    - Redesign the Hero section with proper illustration and gradient
    - Redesign the Footer with better organization and newsletter form